fortymorgan/brain-games/README.md

 Correct!
 ```

-## How to install
+## How to develop

-To install run in console:
+Fist you need to build app with:
 ```
-npm install -g brain-games-s256
+npm run build
 ```

-## How to use
+Then you can run games with:

 ### Game "Is number even"
 ```
-brain-even
+dist/bin/brain-even.js
 ```

 ### Game "Calculations"
 ```
-brain-calc
+dist/bin/brain-calc.js
 ```

 ### Game "Greatest common divisor"
 ```
-brain-gcd
+dist/bin/brain-gcd.js
 ```

 ### Game "Balance number"
 ```
-brain-balance
+dist/bin/brain-balance.js
 ```

 ### Game "Arithmetical progression"
 ```
-brain-progression
+dist/bin/brain-progression.js
 ```

 ### Game "Is number prime"
 ```
-brain-prime
+dist/bin/brain-prime.js
 ```

+## Config

+There are 3 rounds of every game by default.
+You can change it in `src/config.js`.
+(Remember to rebuild app with `npm run build`)